 Frequently Asked Questions

 What are the advantages of RNAseq over microarrays?

 Microarrays measure an average signal from hybridisation events to particular probes whereas RNAseq is a more direct measurement of transcript abundance.
 Microarray measurements are affected by cross-hybridisation signals from other transcripts and can only measure transcription from the gene probes they contain - RNAseq does not have these limitations.
 While the per sample cost of RNAseq is slightly higher than the cheapest microarrays, RNAseq derived expression data is more accurate and has a higher dynamic range.
 RNAseq data can also be analysed for SNV’s, exon usage and the transcribed DNA strand can be determined.

-Which sequencer should I use – Miseq, Nextseq or Hiseq?
+Which sequencer should I use – Miseq, Nextseq or Novaseq?

 With up to 25m reads, the Miseq is suited to organisms with smaller genomes (eg. viruses and bacteria) or targeted sequencing of smaller areas in organisms with larger genomes (eg. amplicon sequencing).
-The Nextseq offers a similar number of reads to 2 lanes of the Hiseq and, depending on the experiment, can be more economical to use than the Hiseq.
+The Nextseq offers a similar number of reads to 2 lanes of the Hiseq and, depending on the experiment, can be more economical to use than the Novaseq.
 For modest sized projects we can help you make this decision by discussing the merits of each sequencer in relation to the project aims and budget.

 How much starting DNA / RNA do I need?